JasurbekErgashev/yurtify/PRIVACY_POLICY.md

 ## Contact

-For questions about this privacy policy, please open an issue in the [Yurtify GitHub repository](https://github.com/JasurbekErgashev/yurtify/issues).
+For any questions, feel free to email me at [jasurbek.fm@gmail.com](mailto:jasurbek.fm@gmail.com) or open an issue in the [Yurtify GitHub repository](https://github.com/JasurbekErgashev/yurtify/issues).